junxit/us-congress-code/title-16/chapter-1/sec-410eeee.md

 ### Codification

-Section was enacted as part of the New River Gorge National Park and Preserve Designation Act, and not as part of title XI of the National Parks and Recreation Act of 1978 which comprises this subchapter.
+Section was enacted as part of the New River Gorge National Park and Preserve Designation Act and as part of the Consolidated Appropriations Act, 2021, and not as part of title XI of the National Parks and Recreation Act of 1978 which comprises this subchapter.

 ### Short Title of 2002 Amendment